eyre-rs/eyre/README.md

 ### Multiple report format verbosity levels

 `color-eyre` provides 3 different report formats for how it formats the captured `SpanTrace` and `Backtrace`, minimal, short, and full.
-Take the below screenshots of the output produced by [`examples/usage.rs`]:
+Take the below snippets of the output produced by [`examples/usage.rs`]:

 ---